FabianHoltkoetter/ORFAP/Documents/architecture/architecture.md

 The Architecture follows the Microservice Architecture and decomposes the whole application into three major Services that are interconnected by a Hypermedia API (REST maturity 3) and the required infrastructure components.

+With the Microservice Architecture every service can be build/test/deployed independently.
+This is the main reason, why this architecture was chosen.
+So every service can be build and configured to perfectly meet costumer requirements.

+Here are the different services of this architecture:

 The **Flight Data Service** provides an API for storing the relevant Flight Data and accessing it.
 This service ensures integrity and validity of the Data.
 Additionally it saves the global User Configurations.

+**Artifact name** FAPBackend

 **Programming language:** Java